BACON: SUPERFOOD OR HIPSTER NONSENSE?

 - Reg Park– champion bodybuilder, the first bodybuilder to bench 500 lbs, and early action movie star Park ate bacon daily as a part of his breakfast.

-In the end, it seems that bacon is, in fact, all that it’s cracked up to be, especially in terms of a paleolithic or ketogenic diet.
+In conclusion, it seems that bacon is, in fact, all that it’s cracked up to be, especially in terms of a paleolithic or ketogenic diet.
 The annoyance of hipstery-crap, nonsensical trends aside, bacon can serve as a badass addition to a diet from a variety of standpoints and is hardly the harbinger of doom that patchoili-scented naturopath “doctors” like to contend.

 AMI Fact Sheet: Sodium nitrate: the facts.
 American Meat Institute.
 Web.
 19 Dec 2014. http://www.meatami.com/ht/a/GetDocumentAction/i/44170